Irrawaddy River, Burma

 As you travel along the Ayeyarwady River it is not just a feast for the eyes but gastronomically as the chefs take you on a tour through the country with deliciously fragrant dishes.
 Alongside the local cuisine, there is also a European menu with an array of international plates.
 On the top deck, the bar and lounge provide fantastic views across the river and makes for the perfect place to relax with a cocktail or two, whilst the piano bar serves afternoon tea daily.

-On board there is a swimming pool and sundeck on which to relax after days exploring as well as a wellbeing center.
+On board there is a swimming pool and sundeck on which to relax after days exploring as well as a wellbeing centre.
 For those on the lookout for local life, the observation deck provides the perfect platform partly covered by canopies with a relaxed atmosphere.

 Along the cruises, whether you choose seven or eleven nights, you will have the chance to venture ashore with local guides to explore areas of particular interest.
-From the colorful and varied workshops of Mandalay and tens of thousands of temples in ancient Bagan to the majestic Mount Popa and the untouched and verdant Bhamo, you will be constantly in awe of this magical country.
+From the colourful and varied workshops of Mandalay and tens of thousands of temples in ancient Bagan to the majestic Mount Popa and the untouched and verdant Bhamo, you will be constantly in awe of this magical country.

 On board the cruise, there are a number of lectures and presentations by local and international experts detailing different aspects of Myanmar.
 Alongside these, there are cultural shows, cooking classes and yoga and thai chi classes.